» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Visualization with otoscope may show discoloration, bulging, or rupture of the tympanic membrane.
 Fluid or exudate/pus may be present in the tympanic cavity.
 A foul or sweet smell may indicate the presence of bacteria or yeast.

-If possible obtain exudate for culture and sensitivity.
+If possible, obtain exudate for culture and sensitivity.

 Treatment

-Refer to the Rat Medication Guide, for medication information and dosages.
+Refer to the Rat Medication Guide for medication information and dosages.

 For Topical Treatment

-Topical agents are varied and use may be based on the organism(s) or condition being treated.
+Topical agents are varied, and use may be based on the organism(s) or condition being treated.

-Some of those that one may see the Vet select are topical otic antibiotics or antifungals that may include a steroid such as: Treasaderm (containing neomycin sulfate, thiabendazole, and dexamethasone), or Gentocin Otic (containing gentamicin sulfate, and betamethasone valerate), or topical otics that may require an addition of a systemic or topical steroid such as: Baytril Otic (enrofloxacin/silver sulfadiazine) primarily used for gram neg. infection, or Silver sulfadiazine (Silvadene).
+Some of those agents the veterinarian may select are topical otic antibiotics or antifungals that may include a steroid such as: Treasaderm (containing neomycin sulfate, thiabendazole, and dexamethasone), or Gentocin Otic (containing gentamicin sulfate, and betamethasone valerate), or topical otics such as:

-In addition an agent such as Tris-EDTA may be instilled in the ear canal prior to the use of topical otic antibiotics to enhance their activity.
+In addition, an agent such as Tris-EDTA may be instilled in the ear canal prior to the use of topical otic antibiotics to enhance their activity.

 For Systemic Treatment: